Writing is about “forcing” your idea into others

 In other words, “strong” or “loud” writing has a very high goal and significant use in all areas of life.

-Remember, writing is not for boasting or exaggerating our idea!
+Remember, writing is not for boasting or exaggerating our ideas!

 Some practical tips in writing, with examples, to force our idea to readers have been presented and discussed in this post.